 In the last two days of May, you can experience the street performance festival.
 Watch magicians, dancers, puppet shows, and hear singers along the Canal Saint-Martin.

 Take a stroll at the Jardin de Luxembourg, the famous gardens in Paris.
-Chill in the Paris’ most laid-back neighborhood Latin Quarter, with the cafes, restaurants, small shops, and Paris’ University Sorbonne.
+Chill in Paris’ most laid-back neighborhood Latin Quarter, with the cafes, restaurants, small shops, and Paris’ University Sorbonne.

 If you are into sports French Open starts in the middle of May and runs through the first week of June.